Trey King - Director

 • Must be a non-violent offender accused of C, D, and E felonies or misdemeanor offenses under Tennessee Law.

-• Must have a primary Axis I diagnosis including bipolar disorder, schizophrenia, schizoaffective disorder, and severe, chronic depression, sometimes
+• Must have a primary Axis I diagnosis including bipolar disorder, schizophrenia, schizoaffective disorder, and severe, chronic depression, sometimes with psychosis.

 • Must be a resident of Rutherford or Cannon County.